-At Spring Budget 2020, it was announced that an additional 2 percentage point SDLT surcharge on top of the above rates will apply from 1 April 2021 to non-UK residents purchasing residential property in England and Northern Ireland.
-The charge is expected to apply to non-resident individuals and non-natural persons including companies, trusts and partnerships, as well as to UK-incorporated close companies with non-resident shareholders.
-Transitional rules may impose the surcharge on contracts exchanged on, or after, 11 March 2020 which complete, or are substantially performed. after 1 April 2021.
+Since 1 April 2021, an additional 2 percentage point SDLT surcharge on top of the above rates applies to non-UK residents purchasing residential property in England and Northern Ireland.
+The charge applies to non-resident individuals and non-natural persons including companies, trusts and partnerships, as well as to UK-incorporated close companies with non-resident shareholders.

-From 17 March 2016, SDLT for non-residential or mixed use properties moved to the same progressive slice system as for residential property so that SDLT will be chargeable on the portion of the purchase price which falls within each tax band as set out below:
+SDLT for non-residential or mixed use properties applies the same progressive slice system as for residential property so that SDLT will be chargeable on the portion of the purchase price which falls within each tax band as set out below: